Xantocx/ghost-editor/README.md

 6. Run `npm run make` to build an installer/executable for your platform.
 Note: This is only tested on Windows so far!

+## Usage

+This editor is based on Microsoft's Monaco Editor and provides a real-time preview for P5JS.
+You can just use the library functions of P5JS, and thre preview will pick it up.
+From there, it is a pretty straigh-forward editing experience.

+The party trick of this editor can be invoked by highlighting any segment of code, and then using a right-click to open the context menu.
+There, you can use add a Ghost Snapshot.
+This snapshot then allows you to scrub through every version you ever created for this code block.

+The green plus button on the snapshot menu will save the current version in the version menu.
+You can open this menu by clicking into the code block, and then using the right-click context menu again.
+Clicking on a version in this menu will open a secondary version editor.

+Finally, you can use the shortcuts listed in the context menu to access these features more efficiently.

 ## Notes

 - Manually downgraded css-loader@5.2.7 for webpack to make the .
 See https://github.com/microsoft/monaco-editor/issues/2930.